Movie Count: 66

 Ōritsu Uchūgun: Oneamisu no Tsubasa (王立宇宙軍 オネアミスの翼)

 The only stand-alone original anime movie ever to come out of Gainax is still a gem in any anime collection.
 Not only have the animation and sound held out fairly well over time (particularly when compared to other anime movies that came out more than 20 years ago), but the story is still as relevant and enthralling as it has ever been.
-The story dramatically follows a guy named Shirotsugh Lhadatt who eventually decides that he’ll be the first man in space to give his country, which in on the verge of war, something to look up to and dream about.
-Of course, Lhadatt runs into many issues in his training, social, and spiritual lives leading up to his dream, and that’s where the meat of the movie comes from.
+The dramatic story follows a guy named Shirotsugh Lhadatt who eventually decides that he’ll be the first man in space to give his country, which in on the verge of war, something to look up to and dream about.
+Of course, Lhadatt runs into many issues in his training, social, and spiritual lives striving to attain his dream, and that’s where the meat of the movie comes from.
 A very good watch and particularly great for people who appreciate cinematic allegory.
 Recommended for all older anime watchers, as this movie is not appropriate or exciting enough for children.

 Evangelion: 1.0 You Are (Not) Alone (2007)